Büchsenhausen Scholarship

 What documents are required?

-All further details on the call for proposals can be found at Künstlerhaus Büchsenhausen.
+All further details on the call for applications can be found at Künstlerhaus Büchsenhausen.

 Who decides on the award?

-An expert jury, selected by Künstlerhaus Büchsenhausen, will then decide on the award.
+An expert jury, selected by Künstlerhaus Büchsenhausen, then decides on the award.

 Previous fellows

-Previous fellows of the City of Innsbruck in the framework of the International Fellowship Program for Art and Theory at Künstlerhaus Büchsenhausen:
+Previous fellows of the City of Innsbruck as part of the International Fellowship Programme for Art and Theory at Künstlerhaus Büchsenhausen:

 Im Bild stehen fünf lächelnde Menschen in der Maria-Theresienstrage: Andrei Siclodi (Direktor künstler*innenhaus Büchsenhausen), Natalie Pedevilla (Referat Bildende Kunst und Kulturprojekte), Innsbrucks Büchsenhausen-Fellow 2024 Felix Kalmenson, Kulturamtsleiterin Isabelle Brandauer und Vizebürgermeister Georg Willi.
 Der Innsbrucks Büchsenhausen-Fellow 2024 Felix Kalmenson hält eine Urkunde in der Hand.